 Mr. Stanfield was the CEO of Imagine Communications, a leading innovator in digital video solutions, enabling content providers and system operators (cable companies and telephone companies) to deliver high-quality video to TVs and PCs as well as mobile devices such as smart phones and tablets in TV Anywhere applications.
 He led the sale of the company to Harris Broadcast Corporation in January 2014.

-Richard is Chairman of the Board of Directors of Ascend Wireless Networks.
-He is currently on the Advisory Board for Vasona Networks and Media Z and is a member of the Pacific Leadership Group based in San Francisco.
+Richard is Chairman of the Board of Directors of Ascend Wireless Networks and he is currently on the Advisory Board for Vasona Networks.
 He has a B.S. degree from Texas A&M University.

 Vice President Engineering & CTO